This page explains how to configure cluster access for the kubectl

 been generated.
 If a GKE cluster is listed, you can run kubectl

-commands against it in your current environment.
+it in your current environment.
 Otherwise, you need to

-gcloud container clusters get-credentials cluster-name
+gcloud container clusters create-auto my-cluster

 entry contains either: